Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 ### Payload
 - `address`: Account Address encoded as a JSON number or string e.g: 1, "1", "#1".
-- `amount`: The requested amount in Convex Coins.
+- `amount`: The requested amount in Convex Copper Coins.

 Examples:
 ```json